pajacobs-ghub/pico2-TCD1304-reader/README.md

 The care and feeding of the TCD1304DG linear image sensor is done in three parts.
-A PIC18F16Q41 microcontroller drives the SH, ICG ande master clock pins of the sensor such that it outputs the pixel values as a time-varying analog voltage.
+A PIC18F16Q41 microcontroller drives the SH, ICG ande master clock pins of the sensor such that it outputs the pixel data as a time-varying analog voltage.
 The RP2350 microcontroller on the Pico2 board samples that analog voltage and converts the pixel data into digital values, which are then sent (via the serial port) to a supervisory program that is running on a PC.